 The paint on vehicles is a major factor for the Paintless Dent Repair technique to be effective and work.
 Around the 1980’s Paint distributors started changing the pigment agents in paint due to being toxic and expensive.
 The amounts of volatile organic compound (VOC’s re the solvent portion of coatings that serve as a carrier and evaporate into the air) were lowered, and most important to Paintless Dent Repair technique, the clear coat was improved.
 With the clear coat being advanced in improvement the paint had become more flexible and not spider, meaning crack when massaging behind the metal.

-Which then, allowed PDR-Paintless Dent Repair to evolve and become a revolutionary method of removing door dings, minor dents and hail damage?
+This allowed PDR-Paintless Dent Repair to evolve and become a revolutionary method of removing door dings, minor dents and hail damage.

 Car manufacturers played a significant role for PDR.
 During the manufacturing of the vehicle car companies started painting in stages.